-The first match day sponsored by the Frankfort Community Foundation is set for Tuesday, November 27th, 7:00 A.M. to 6:30 P.M. here at the library.
+The second match day sponsored by the Frankfort Community Foundation is set for Tuesday, December 3rd, 7:00 A.M. to 5:30 P.M. here at the library.
 The Frankfort City Library is participating.
 This is an opportunity to support your local library.
 The library is the hub of downtown Frankfort.
 It offers many services.
 The interlibrary loan service is important to our community.
 There is no way that our library can purchase every book.
 With interlibrary loan, we can request books that we don’t have from other libraries.
 The state library set up a wonderful website for all librarians across Kansas to access.
 Last year one million books were borrowed and lent with Kansas libraries.
 Our library alone borrowed and lent almost 1000 books.

 The library has 4 patron computers.
 Patrons use these computers daily.
 Adults are able to sign up for unemployment, apply for jobs, and do required testing for new jobs.
 They can update any personal items such as insurance, medical forms, and many other items.
 The computers are protected by software made available by the Kansas State Library.
 We also offer free wi-fi to download ebooks and other items.
 Individuals also use the computers to check emails, scan, print and fax.